 Sungai Pandan waterfall is the largest multi tiered waterfall in Peninsular Malaysia.
 I have visited a few other waterfalls in Peninsular Malaysia, and no others can compare to this beautiful gem.

-Yes, there are a few reviews mentioning the facilities were not very well maintained.
+Yes, there are a few reviews online mentioning the facilities not being very well maintained.
 And I agree.
 You won’t be able to find a decent resting place.
-We didn’t patronise the toilets but I won’t have any high expectation.
+We didn’t patronise the toilets but I never have any high expectation in Malaysia’s public toilets.

 However, I will still highly recommend you considering this as a pit stop.
 The walk is short and easy (even for elderly).
-Just be there and enjoy the picturesque view, and take some photos.
+Just be there to enjoy the picturesque view, and take some photos.
 Then, you can be on your way.